Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

 - *Language*
     Language from which the value of a multi-language attribute is taken when mapping it to a single language attribute.

-- *Channel*
+- *Scope*
-    Channel from which the value of a multi-channel attribute is taken when mapping it to a single channel attribute.
+    Scope from which the value of a multi-channel attribute is taken when mapping it to a single channel attribute.

 - *ID*
     Attribute set identification number.
 The ID number is automatically assigned by the system.